 Judge Temporarily Protects Abortion Access At Missouri Clinic

-Missouri will continue to have legal access to abortion.
+Missouri will continue to have legal access to abortion, for now.

 Judge Michael Stelzer ordered the state Department of Health and Senior Services to decide whether to renew Planned Parenthood's annual license by June 21, when attorneys representing the organization and the state appear in court again.